mareiter/w251/hw09/README.md

 * Did you monitor network traffic (hint:  ```apt install nmon ```) ?
 Was network the bottleneck?

+Unfortunately, I was not able to monitor the network traffic during the implementation.
+Through further research, however, the network is indeed a common performance bottleneck in a distributed training process of this type.

 * Take a look at the plot of the learning rate and then check the config file.
 Can you explan this setting?